Last Updated on August 5, 2022 by Joshua Isibor

 7. ESTABLISH TRUST:

-An efficient strategy while helping your loved one overcome addiction is keeping their personal confessions to yourself.
+An efficient strategy while helping your loved one overcome addiction is keeping their confessions to yourself.
 It’s easier to convince a person to quit addiction when you can easily be trusted.
 This trust creates a bond your loved one will try not to break.

 8. BE POSITIVE: